GivEnergy/giv_tcp/README.md

 | setDateTime             | Sets   invertor time, format must be as define in payload                                                                                                                                                 | /setDateTime             | {"dateTime":"dd/mm/yyyy   hh:mm:ss"}                       | setDateTime             | "dd/mm/yyyy hh:mm:ss"                                      |

 ## Usage methods:
 GivTCP data and control is generally available through two core methods.
-If you are using the HA ADDON then these are generally transparent to th user, but are working and available in the background.
+If you are using the HA ADDON then these are generally transparent to the user, but are working and available in the background.

 ### MQTT
 By setting MQTT_OUTPUT = True The script will publish directly to the nominated MQTT broker (MQTT_ADDRESS) all the requested read data.